Ebbsfleet United F.C.: Stadium

 Since the club's inception, it has played its home matches at Stonebridge Road, which had been the home stadium of forerunner club Northfleet United since 1905.
 In 1953, it was the first football stadium in Kent to have floodlights installed.

 In July 2012, the Stonebridge Road terrace was named the Liam Daish Stand in recognition of the then manager.
 The stand was demolished in 2016 and replaced with a new main stand in 2017.

 In October 2017, Stonebridge Road became known as Kuflink Stadium as part of a five-year sponsorship deal.

-In April 2024, plans were approved for a new 8,000 seater stadium in Northfleet as part of a wider regeneration of the area.
+In April 2024, plans were approved locally for a new 8,000-seat stadium in Northfleet as part of a wider £1.3 billion regeneration of the area.
 Work was scheduled to begin in September 2024, with completion aimed for August 2026.
-The relocation will see the demolition of Stonebridge Road.
+The proposed redevelopment would see the demolition of Stonebridge Road.
+However, the proposal was called in by the Ministry for Housing, Communities and Local Government in February 2025 and, in August 2026, following a public enquiry, planning permission for the development was refused over fears it might expose residents to "highly toxic lead poisoning".